Costa Rica Submarine Cables and Internet Connectivity

 Multiple Cable Systems Provide Backup

-This technical setup is further supported by strict regulatory measures, which play a key role in keeping the system running efficiently.
+That technical setup is reinforced by strict regulation, which keeps the whole system running smoothly.

 Government and Industry Oversight